Victoria Elisabeth Kiff

 Financial Times Magazine May 2015

-My desire is to create a balance between an emotional experience with the perception and harmonious placing of the paint to its surface.
+My artworks seek to create a balance between memory and observation.
+They are an outward response to the inner world of perception of which colour and form are a harmonious placing of the paint to its surface.

-I will search for the strange and unusual, the dramatic and thought provoking, in the collecting of images.
-The entirely random pictures form a basis for design, as in a lost transcript.
+When sourcing my subject, I will search for the strange and unusual, the dramatic and thought provoking, as in a lost transcript.

 Aside from introspection, there are many perspectives to a tactile painterly surface, as an outward response to nature, it is continually re-inventing the senses within itself.